-What should we be more concerned about: what happens after death OR how we find happiness and lead a good life today?
+What should we be more concerned about: what happens after death/heaven/salvation OR how you find happiness and lead a good life today?

 Transcendentalism views the world as impure and sees the solution in "transcending" the world, usually through achieving heaven after death.
 Tendency towards social passivity and escapism.
 Indian religion